denten-books/plain-text/main.md

 "measure, [that] in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
-For a literary scholar this means that on a digital device, reading sometimes **must** limit itself to surface phenomenon.
+For a literary scholar this means that on a digital device, reading sometimes *must* limit itself to surface phenomenon.
 For a person more generally using a device under a smart contract (an electronic book, or a wearable intellect augmentation device) this means that even an attempt to discover the terms of the encrypted contract may carry with it a set a criminal (or otherwise) penalties.

-The DMCA is merely indicative of the digital condition, where legislation and governance of textual material is expressed formally (as software) or materially (as hardware).
-The flows of power and control are obscured by surface representations at the application layer
+The impact of DMCA and smart contracts on the practice of reading and on literary analysis is potentially immense.
+The electronic book is not a book at all, but a "data object," in which the modest copyright symbol gives way to a "control layer," which dynamically adapts "to the needs of both the owner and the user."
+These adaptations could of course take a benign form, of the kind suggested in "*Remix: Literatur*," where Michel Chaouli imagines a device akin to a "literature equalizer," empowering readers to "tune" any given text to their liking.
+Don't really like intensifiers?
+Just turn the "adverb knob" down!
+I hold on to the possibility of building such a device with Chaouli.
+In the meantime, existing electronic book software and hardware devices adapt themselves to the reader in far more blunt ways.
+Some prevent simple copy and paste actions.
+Others can be used to censor and surveil.

+Smart contracts and DMCA are merely indicative of digital text, which offers only the illusion of flat textuality.
+Where a literary scholar could hope to gleam the machinations of ideology from surface representation in print, the digital device obscures literal flows of power and control.
+Isomorphic application design provides a measure of similarity between page and screen, obscuring material divergences beneath.

 [ln3-root]: @stoltz_is_2013